Oasen

-Oasen Storsenter is a shopping centre in Norheim in Karmøy, Norway.
+Oasen Storsenter is a shopping centre in Norheim in Karmøy Municipality, Norway.
 In 2014 it had a turnover of 688 million Norwegian kroner.
 It has 65 stores in 33,000 m^{2} of building space (18,500 m^{2} of commercial space).
 In addition to this there are 28 services within health and well-being.

 History

-After Karmøy was founded as a result of merging several municipalities in 1965, a fairly large part of the new municipality was located on the mainland, and within a few years became the quickest growing part of Karmøy.
+After Karmøy Municipality was founded as a result of merging several municipalities in 1965, a fairly large part of the new municipality was located on the mainland, and within a few years became the quickest growing part of Karmøy.
 Unlike the various villages on the island proper, the mainland lacked a centralized area for shops and businesses.
 Oasen Storsenter opened as the first one in the region in 1977.
 During the first year the shopping centre only had 6000 m^{2} available, but this was expanded to 10,000 m^{2} in 1978, with further expansions in 1985, 1996, 2002 and 2014.

 Oasen Storsenter was bought by Olav Thon in 1998 for 160 million kroner.